 WETA was strapped for money at its start—its offices were in the Campbell home because the organization could not afford to rent offices—and Campbell spent much of her time as president seeking funds to keep the station running.
 According to a 1989 Washington Post article, Campbell was not particularly bothered asking for money, and believed that people with wealth appreciated learning about worthy causes to which to donate.

-In 1972, WETA acquired an official premise in Shirlington—out of which it still operates to this day.
-Prior to securing their own studios, the station broadcast from Yorktown High School for three years, American University for a summer, and Howard University from 1965 to 1972.
+In 1972, WETA acquired an official premises in Shirlington—out of which it still operates to this day.
+Prior to securing its own studios, the station broadcast from Yorktown High School for three years, American University for a summer, and Howard University from 1965 to 1972.
 While operating out of the Howard University’s men’s gymnasium, WETA staff taught courses in the School for Communications in lieu of rent.

 Three Great Educational Institutions

 Campbell once said, “There are three great educational institutions in this country: public schools, public libraries, and public television.”
-Her life work speaks to her dedication to public access to educational opportunities, and can be seen in her personal papers and oral history at the Arlington Public Library’s Center for Local History.
+Her life's work speaks to her dedication to public access to educational opportunities, and can be seen in her personal papers and oral history at the Arlington Public Library’s Center for Local History.